cockroachdb/docs/_includes/orchestration/start-cluster.md

     statefulset "cockroachdb" created
     ~~~

-2. Confirm that three pods are `Running` successfully:
+2. Confirm that three pods are `Running` successfully.
+Note that they will not
+   be considered `Ready` until after the cluster has been initialized:

     {% include copy-clipboard.html %}
     ~~~ shell